edtechre/pybroker/docs/index.rst

 * Parallelized computations that enable top-notch performance.

 With PyBroker, you'll have all the tools you need to create winning trading strategies backed by the power of data and machine learning.
-So why wait?
 Start using PyBroker today and take your trading to the next level!

 .. include:: install.rst